 This is the volume of pure air a particular air purifier can deliver in about a minute.
-An Air purifier with a high CADR rate will perform better in purifying air than one with lower and it can purify larger areas.
-CADR rating was created by the Association of Home Appliance Manufacturers (AHAM) so before an Air Purifier acquires CADR ratings, it must have been tested and certified by the association.
-AHAM do test air purifiers for CADR ratings based on how it handles three major pollutants; Dust, tobacco smoke and pollen.
-This is the reason why CADR ratings are displayed in three figures i.e 230/200/190.
+An Air purifier with a high CADR rate will perform better in purifying air than one with a lower, purifying larger areas.
+CADR rating was created by the Association of Home Appliance Manufacturers (AHAM), so before an Air Purifier acquires CADR ratings, it must have been tested and certified by the association.
+AHAM tests air purifiers for CADR ratings based on handling three major pollutants; Dust, tobacco smoke, and pollen.
+This is why CADR ratings are displayed in three figures, i.e., 230/200/190.
 With the CADR ratings, you would also know the room size a particular air purifier can cover.
-The CADR rating of an Air purifier is very important as it gives you first-hand information on the usability of the Air Purifier.
+The CADR rating of an Air purifier is critical as it gives you first-hand information on the Air Purifier’s usability.

 Air Changes Per Hour (ACH or ACPH) Ratings

-This is another rating you would come across, most people do mistake it with CADR ratings but they are two entirely different ratings.
+This is another rating you would come across, most people do mistake it with CADR ratings, but they are two entirely different ratings.
 ACH ratings tell you how many times a particular air purifier can completely change the air in a room in about an hour.
 It is usually displayed like this; x2, x3, x4.
-If an Air purifier has an ACH rating of x3, it means that such an Air purifier is capable of completely changing the air in a room 3 times in an hour.
-It is very important in comparing two or more Air purifiers because of the higher the ACH rate, the better.
-Also, with the ACH rating, you would also know if a particular Air Purifier will be capable of cleaning your room size.
+If an Air purifier has an ACH rating of x3, it means that such an Air purifier can completely change the air in a room three times in an hour.
+It is essential to compare two or more Air purifiers because the higher the ACH rate, the better.
+With the ACH rating, you would even know if a particular Air Purifier will be capable of cleaning your room size.
 You are likely to see Air purifiers with ACH ratings than CADR ratings.

 The right size of Air Purifier

-How do you choose the right size of Air purifier to buy?
+How do you choose the right size of the air purifier to buy?
 That is a question many customers do ask, especially when it is there the first time.
 The truth is just that you should buy an Air Purifier that matches your room size because that is where you are going to install it.
 Supposing the room (or rooms) you intend to use your Air Purifier is about 200 square feet, and then you purchased an Air Purifier that can cover just 160 square feet, you would agree with me that it will not serve you well as it is not the right size for your room.
-The space that an Air Purifier can cover is usually stated by the manufacturers (likely to be found in the product label), that is what you should check to know if it is the right size you need.
-Sometimes, manufacturers are not honest (Yeah, it happens), you may buy an Air Purifier and find out that it doesn’t cover as much space as it said it can.
-To avoid this, it is advisable that you get an Air Purifier with a room square footage larger than your room, in this case, you can adjust it the way you want.
+The space that an Air Purifier can cover is usually stated by the manufacturers (likely to be found in the product label); you should check to know if it is the right size you need.
+Sometimes, manufacturers are not honest (Yeah, it happens); you may buy an Air Purifier and find out that it doesn’t cover as much space as it said it could.
+To avoid this, you should get an Air Purifier with a room square footage more significant than your room; in this case, you can adjust it the way you want.

 The noise made by an Air Purifier should also be one of the things to consider when making a purchase.
-Though you might get an air purifier that fits your room size perfectly, if it’s a very noisy device, it is still not the best one for you.
-The fans that Air purifiers feature are the main sources of the noise you hear.
-When you run your Air purifier at a very fast fan speed, the noise is relatively much than when running at a slower fan speed.
-Sometimes, you may have to just run it at a slower speed so the noise is minimal, especially when you want to go to bed.
-If your device is run at a high speed at night, you would find it more than difficult to fall asleep.
+Though you might get an air purifier that perfectly fits your room size, it is still not the best one for you if it’s a very noisy device.
+The fans that Air purifiers feature are the primary sources of the noise you hear.
+When you run your Air purifier at a breakneck fan speed, the sound is relatively much than when running at a slower fan speed.
+Sometimes, you may have just to run it at a slower speed, so the noise is minimal, especially when you want to go to bed.
+If your device is run at high speed at night, you will find it more than challenging to fall asleep.
 That’s why it is advised to get an Air Purifier with a room square footage bigger than your room size so that even the lowest of its fan speed will be capable of doing the job.

-If your Air purifier is the type that can cover multiple rooms, you should place it closer to your doors and windows where air comes in from.
+If your Air purifier is the type that can cover multiple rooms, you should place it closer to your doors and windows where the air comes in from.
 Air purifiers for a single room should be placed in the room where you spend most of your time.
-Also, it should not be close to other objects or furniture that may obstruct a sufficient flow of air.
-Other objects should at least be 1 – 2 feet away from the sides of your Air Purifier.
-If your air purifier can be mounted on the wall, then you can mount it.
-Air purifiers that take in air from all sides should not be mounted or even placed near a wall, the middle of the room is best for them.
-In order for you to worry less about where you place your Air purifier, you should try to get one that is portable; either with a carry handle or caster wheels.
+Also, it should not be close to other objects or furniture that may obstruct sufficient airflow.
+Other purposes should at least be 1 – 2 feet away from the sides of your Air Purifier.
+If your air purifier can be mounted on the wall, then you can install it.
+Air purifiers that take in air from all sides should not be mounted or even placed near a wall; the room’s middle is best for them.
+For you to worry less about where you put your Air purifier, you should try to get a portable one, either with a carry handle or caster wheels.
 It will make it easy for you to move your device to any point of your choice and change the location when you wish.

-Air Purifiers are devices that use electricity to operate so buying an Air purifier will certainly add to your electricity bills.
-You should check how much energy an Air purifier consumes before purchasing it so you don’t buy something that you can’t pay for.
-Some air purifiers consume more energy than others, the difference is usually the device model and size.
-Also, power consumption is also related to how long you run it.
-If you are the indoors type of person you are likely to have your Air purifier on 24/7.
+Air Purifiers are devices that use electricity to operate, so buying an Air purifier will undoubtedly add to your electricity bills.
+You should check how much energy an Air purifier consumes before purchasing it, not buy something that you can’t pay for.
+Some air purifiers consume more energy than others; the difference is usually the device model and size.
+Also, power consumption is related to how long you run it.
+If you are the indoors type of person, you will likely have your Air purifier on 24/7.
 Do try to switch off your Air purifier when you are not indoors, not just for saving power but also for safety.
 To worry less about how much energy your air purifier will consume, you should go for an Energy Star certified air purifier.
-Energy star certified Air purifiers are power efficient, they do not consume much energy and can help you save money.
+Energy-star certified Air purifiers are power efficient; they do not consume much energy and help you save money.

 Maintenance and Upkeep

 In buying an Air Purifier, maintenance is one of the things you should watch out for.
-For most Air Purifiers, you will have to spend money on maintenance in order to keep it functioning properly.
+For most Air Purifiers, you will have to spend money on maintenance to keep it functioning correctly.
 If you have an Air Purifier that uses a HEPA filter (which is the most you would come across), you would need to regularly replace the Air filters, notably when they get clogged with air pollutants.
-What should be your concern is how durable are the filters, how long do they last.
-Some Air purifiers have filters that last up to 6 months while some for as little as 3 months.
-Though the filters are not too expensive, you should look for the ones that last long so you spend less money.
-Some other Air purifiers have filters that are washable and reusable, these filters are non-degradable so you do not need to completely replace them.
+What should be your concern is how durable the filters are, how long do they last.
+Some Air purifiers have filters that last up to 6 months, while some for as little as three months.
+Though the filters are not too expensive, you should look for those that last long, so you spend less money.
+Some other Air purifiers have filters that are washable and reusable; these filters are non-degradable, so you do not need to replace them entirely.